aurora-fw-archive/docs/CODESTYLE.md

 #### Ending
 For line ending we use Unix LF (linefeed).
 If you are developing on Windows, you should use a linefeed compatible editor.

-#### If/else conditions
+#### If else conditions
-If/else conditions should **ALWAYS** have braces, even if the code inside is just one line long.
+If/else conditions must **ALWAYS** have braces, even if the code inside is just one line long.
 This improves readability and makes it easier to understand.
 ```cpp
 if(condition) {
 	return variable;	// Makes it easier to understand it's inside the first condition